 1. Subject Enrolment Requirements

-1.1 In each year of enrolment, students are responsible for nominating a selection of subjects that conform to the requirements of the Award to which they are admitted.
+1.1 In each year of enrolment, students are responsible for enrolling by the Last Date to Enrol for each study period in a selection of subjects that conform to the requirements of the Award to which they are admitted.

-1.2 Students are required to enrol and may change subject selection in accordance with their Course and Subject Handbook, by the Last Date to Enrol for each study period.
+1.2 Students are not approved to enrol more than 5 University working days after the Last Date to Enrol for each study period.

-1.3 Students who want to enrol after the Last Date to Enrol but prior to Census date must contact the Home Campus Enrolment Team who will seek approval from the Subject Coordinator and enrol the student in the subject if approved.
+1.3 Subject to Clause 1.2 students who want to enrol after the Last Date to Enrol must contact the Home Campus Enrolment Team who will seek approval from the Subject Coordinator and enrol the student in the subject if approved.

-1.5 A student may withdraw from a subject up until the commencement of the formal exam period for the relevant study period and the date of withdrawal will determine the impact on the students’ Academic Record as follows:
+1.6 A student may withdraw from a subject up until the commencement of the formal exam period for the relevant study period.
+The date of withdrawal will determine the impact on the students’ Academic Record as follows:

 2. Administrative correction of enrolment

-2.1 Students or staff members of the University may lodge a request for administrative correction of an enrolment (i.e. withdrawal of a subject) after Census date and/or the Last Date to Withdraw without Academic Penalty under the following circumstances:
+2.1 Students or staff members of the University may lodge a request for administrative correction of an enrolment (i.e. withdrawal of a subject) after Census date and up to the formal exam period under the following circumstances: